 Further reading/viewing (suggested): The TED Talk by Ken Robinson on education (referred to as most watched TED ever), in an animated version.

-Required: Claudia Rankine, “The Meaning of Serena Williams” + Malcolm Gladwell, “Brain Candy.”
-Think of other examples from your reading of sports or arts and entertainment journalism that you would also consider to be essays?
-What makes these reports essayistic?
+Required: Essaying Sports.
+Claudia Rankine, “The Meaning of Serena Williams” + read (and be prepared to share) another example of your choice of sports or entertainment journalism.
+What makes these essayistic?

-Required: Michael Pollan, “Unhappy Meals” plus read/bring in an example of journalism you have read (any topic) that you would consider to be essayistic.
+Required: Michael Pollan, “Unhappy Meals” plus read and bring in another example of long-form journalism you have read (any topic) that you would consider to be essayistic.

-Recommended: Instead of a blog this week, work on Project 3
+Instead of a blog this week, work on Project 3 (due Monday)

 Required: Project 3 due–posted to blog